 Osburn takes seriously what he imparts to his students, colleagues, and readers, that an active and varied involvement in the arts benefits both life and work, opening a space in which skills, insights, and human relations are acquired, exercised, and renewed.

 His pursuits have fostered an expertise in the Spanish speaking cultures of Europe and the Americas, including Spanish-to-English translation for production and performance.
 He acted in a Spanish language production of Los tiros and Los ambiciosos, by Carlos Arniches, as part of a course in the theater of Spain at Instituto Cervantes in 2007.
-In 2012, he translated Luz de mañana en un traje marrón (Dawn in a Brown Suit), by the Argentine playwright Daniel Veronese, into English language super-titles for the Void Theater Company production in the Performing Arts Marathon of the International Theater Arts Institute in New York.
 In 2014 the Gabriel Alegría Afro-Peruvian Sextet premiered an arrangement of “Contigo Perú” that he commissioned for 10, an album of U.S. and Peruvian standards.
 He is committed to the world of Argentine tango, both socially and as a field of expertise, including a 2018 theater residency with Tangolandó at the Kimmel Center for the Performing Arts in Philadelphia.

 In Denver, he was active in Colorado Dramatists, organizing readings and workshops for writers.
 At the Denver Center Theatre Company, he interned in literary management, was a writer/editor for Stage/Space, the subscriber magazine, and production dramaturg for two plays in a local history series.
 He worked in the outreach office, leading educational tours and school visits, teaching a course on Writing About the Theatre, and editing Prologue, a study guide to plays in the repertory.